 The cylinder deposit liability, which is included in Accrued expenses and other current liabilities on the Company's Balance Sheet, represents the amount due to customers for the return of refillable cylinders.
-The Company's Aspen Refrigerants division ("ARI") charges its customers cylinder deposits upon the shipment of refrigerant gases that are contained in refillable cylinders.
-The amount charged to the customer by ARI approximates the cost of a new cylinder of the same size.
+The Company charges its customers cylinder deposits upon the shipment of refrigerant gases that are contained in refillable cylinders.
+The amount charged to the customer by the Company approximates the cost of a new cylinder of the same size.
 Upon return of a cylinder, this liability is reduced.
-The cylinder deposit liability balance was \$13.6 million and \$12.3 million at December 31, 2022 and 2021, respectively.
+The cylinder deposit liability balance was \$17.2 million and \$13.6 million at December 31, 2023 and 2022, respectively.